bxparks/AceWire/README.md

 is an null function for `TwoWireInterface` because the underlying implementations use a receive buffer, so all the work was already done in the `requestFrom()` method.
-However, for `SimpleWireInterface` and `SimpleWireFastInterface`, the `endRequest()` method is required to to send the I2C "stop" condition to the device.
+However, for `SimpleWireInterface` and `SimpleWireFastInterface`, the `endRequest()` method is required to send the I2C "stop" condition to the device.

 To be compatible with both types of implementations (ones with a receive buffer and ones without), each call to `requestFrom()` should be paired with a call to